Potential London NFL franchise: Wembley Stadium

 Wembley Stadium at the 2013 NFL International Series for the game between Pittsburgh Steelers and Minnesota Vikings.

 Wembley Stadium, England's national association football stadium, was rebuilt and re-opened in 2007, and was the first venue for International Series games in that same year.
 It was built with locker rooms which are twice the size usually found in soccer venues, which allows them to accommodate a 53-man NFL roster.

-Wembley is expected to remain as a main venue until at least the second game of the 2020 programme – with an option to extend it until 2025.
+Wembley hosted regular season games under agreements that extended its partnership through 2025.
 The stadium's owners, The Football Association, were reportedly interested in using Wembley as the base of a London team, but it was suggested by The Telegraph that they might struggle to accommodate a full programme of NFL games, as well as hosting the England national football team.
 Another potential issue is the natural grass pitch (following the first International Series game, the pitch was upgraded to a partly artificial Desso surface) – with previous England team manager Roy Hodgson having complained about the state of the surface after just two International Series games, claiming one player injured his ankle in 2014 because of the cut-up pitch.
 The issue of NFL markings still being partly visible during association football matches has also been criticized in the media.

 New Orleans Saints warm up on the Wembley pitch, complete with NFL markings, in 2017.
 Roy Hodgson, the England manager, complained of cut-up grass during the 2014 Series, while NFL markings still being visible during England's match with San Marino provoked negative media comment.